Skip to content

 Full course description

-As a registered charity, we charge a fee for each course to cover our running costs.
-However, we aim to provide our education to as many people as possible.
-Students are therefore encouraged to get in touch if they require further fee waivers.
-Contact the Education Manager at education@almahdi.edu.
+As a registered charity, we charge course fees to cover our running costs.
+However, we aim to make our education accessible to as many people as possible and are therefore able to offer a 65% fee waiver.
+To make use of this fee waiver, please use the code AMI65 when purchasing your courses.

 This course will provide students with extensive knowledge about the juristic process of deriving rulings regarding consumables (al-aṭʾimma wa al-ashriba) and inheritance (irth).
 The course will familiarise the students with the language and terminology employed by classical jurists in the process of juristic inference (al-fiqh al-istidlālī) and will encourage critical analysis of how these rulings relate to the contemporary period.